audi1/cimpel-blog/cimpel-blog/content/posts/2023-02-12-hard-times.md

 "The blood on the paper dissolved the ink, so we'll never know," said Cimpel with regret, "but the unknown hero is right, he got HmB right, we are family and family sticks together no matter how bad the season is, we always stick together!!!
 Cimpel added.
 "Carve the words in that letter in stone!" added Felsa "we had a lot of fun, made new friendships and that's for life!"
 "You're right friends, keep your head up, our fight is not over yet, let's defend our cities and make the end of Eden unpleasant for the enemy, so that they will always know that HmB are not cowards who run away from the fight!" said WSQ Lene, now in a fighting mood
-Loud singing suddenly began to be heard from Tabor.
+Loud singing suddenly began to be heard from camp.
 "That letter really motivated and opened our hearts," added Issie with a smile.
 "Oh no, it's just Any, Big Sveny and a bunch of Teutonic knights have been drinking beer since yesterday and now they've also got the taste to sing" said Lene with a laugh
 Everyone around the fire started to laugh and there was no trace of the bad mood.
 This is exactly what HmB is all about, friends!!!!!